 Learn more about the chances of winning your disability appeal.

-As of March 2023, Nevadans waited an average of 27 months — a little over two years — from the time they applied until the time they were approved.
+In 2023, Nevadans waited an average of 27 months — a little over two years — from the time they applied until the time they were approved.
 This is similar to the average wait in the United States.

 Most applicants have such long wait times because they have to navigate multiple stages of appeal.
 In Nevada, the average wait times for each stage are: